ds-horizon/delivr-sdk-ota/README.md

 cd ios && pod install
 ```

-This will add a new build phase named "[Dota] Copy CodePush Bundle" that automatically handles bundle generation and copying.
+This will add a new build phase named "[Dota] Copy DOTA Bundle" that automatically handles bundle generation and copying.
 The bundles and assets will be generated in `.dota/<platform>` directory at your project root.

 ### 2. Manual Bundle Generation (Using CLI Tool)